• Skip to main content

 • Olive oil - Any neutral cooking oil works.

 • Cheddar cheese - Any melty cheese works here, like monterey jack cheese, pepper jack cheese, or mozzarella.
-I suggest using freshly shredded cheese, as pre-shredded bagged cheese can add a grainy texture when melted.

 • Lettuce and tomatoes - Fresh vegetables help cut the heaviness of the cheeseburger filling.
 Feel free to add your favorite burger toppings here.